mxagar/eda_fe_summary/README.md

           - `V (m x u)`: documents x terms, frequency of term in document as TF-IDF
           - `W (m x n)`: documents x detected **topics**, topic weights of each document
           - `H (n x u)`: detected **topics** x terms, importance of each term in each topic
+      - Important notes:
+        - We can fit the `NMF` model with a train split and then use a test split.
+        - Once the model is fit, the `H` components are constant, but `W` is different for every `X` we use.
+        - In Scikit-Learn, `X` should be sparse; to convert a dense dataframe into a sparse version, use `pivot()`.
+See examples.
+        - In the case of recommender systems, try the powerful library [Surprise](https://surprise.readthedocs.io/en/stable/index.html).
+See examples.
       - Differences wrt.
 PCA/SVD
         - PCA/SVD works very well for dimensionality reduction, i.e., for compression.
         - PCA/SVD is suited for datasets that have negative values.